shajra/nix-example/tutorials/1-pkgs-make/README.md

 })
 ```

-We're only using one of these functions provided by `call.package` attribute.
+We're only using one of these functions provided by `call`, namely the function bound to the `package` attribute.
 All of the functions available from `call` accept a path an argument.
-This path when imported should always accept an attribute set as input and return a derivation of a package.
+This path should reference a file defining a Nix function that takes an attribute set as input and returns a derivation.
 We'll look at an example of this function next.

-<a id="org34a3b4d"></a>
+<a id="orge75ff87"></a>

 ### Example library code